swiftlang/swift-evolution/proposals/0291-package-collections.md

 ### Example

-A course instructor shares a feed with packages needed for some assignments.
-The participants can add this feed to their set of collections:
+A course instructor shares a collection with packages needed for some assignments.
+The participants can add it to their set of collections:

 ```
 $ swift package-collections add https://www.example.com/packages.json
 Added "Packages for course XYZ" to your package collections.
 ```

-This will add the given feed to the user's set of collections for querying metadata and search.
+This will add the given collection to the user's set of collections for querying metadata and search.

-One of the assignments requires parsing a YAML file and instead of searching the web, participants can search the curated feed for packages that could help with their task:
+One of the assignments requires parsing a YAML file and instead of searching the web, participants can search the curated collection for packages that could help with their task:

 ```
 $ swift package-collections search --keywords yaml